insane-dreamer/rails.sugar/README.markdown

 * File actions (switch between M, V and C)
 * Run tests.
 * Git support (probably as a separate sugar)
-* Find in project (hopefully implemented by MacRabbit in the core)
+* -Find in project (hopefully implemented by MacRabbit in the core)-